dark-steveneq/fsodotnet8.0/README.md

   - Migrate version.txt contents to config.yml
   - Optional "any version" toggle if the server only uses base TSO files
   - Use a JDBC-like database configuration
-- Improve logger
+- Improve logger (more verbosity and handle exceptions)
 - Implement SQLite3 database driver
   - Automatic database creation
 - ~~Implement optional register page~~
 - ~~Make admin avatars start off with 999999999 simoleons~~
 - ~~Make a Docker container~~
 - Write documentation
+- Merge documentations
+- Remove database name assumptions

 ## All
 - Remove all commented out things
 - Make server content loading use interfaces
+- Backport changes

 ## Other
 - ~~Rename project folders~~
 - Remove unused projects
 - Document each project

-# RFC
-- Isolate client from server

 # Development on Linux
 This project seems perfectly compilable (outside of compilation issues) on Linux using VSCode and `dotnet` CLI.
 If you're using an open source build of VSCode (like VSCodium) you should concider using the proprietary build since debugging is disabled on those because of the debugger's license